allbyai/ToRoLaMa/README.md

 Everything conserved by a dynamical system is also conserved by its associated torus actions.
 ```

-[Taureau AI](https://www.taureau.ai), set up in 2021 in Hanoi by Torus AI people, is focused on the development of a general purpose AI platform, AI product engineering and software development, to serve the other companies inside and outside the Torus AI ecosystem.
+[Taureau AI](https://www.taureau.ai), set up in 2021 in Hanoi by Torus AI people, is focused on the development of a general-purpose AI platform, AI product engineering and software development, to serve the other companies inside and outside the Torus AI ecosystem.

 Our common objective is to create augmented intelligence solutions that serve millions of people and make the world a happier place.

 Our large language model - ToRoLaMa, developed using a diverse and extensive dataset, aims to provide an enhanced understanding and representation of languages, aspiring to meet and possibly exceed the efficiency, performance, and applicability of existing commercial LLMs.

-With ToRoLaMa, we hope contribute to the rapid progress in language processing for Vietnamese speaking people and applications.We also plan to extend it (and other LLMs) to other languages.
+With ToRoLaMa, we hope to contribute to the rapid progress in language processing for Vietnamese speaking people and applications.We also plan to extend it (and other LLMs) to other languages.

 This release includes the model weights, inference code, and evaluation results for the 7B (7 billion parameter) version.